 2. Determine Consequences for Violations

-Many companies establish consequences for termination after a certain number of absent days with no contact.
-I recommend setting this at three consecutive days and adding it to your no call, no show policy.
+- Job Abandonment – Many companies establish consequences for termination after a certain number of absent days with no contact.
+It is recommended that you set this at three consecutive days and add it to your no call, no show policy.

 If you need to terminate an employee for violating your no call, no show policy, you should document everything and send the employee notice of their termination.
-In the case of three consecutive violations, you should communicate with the employee that your company has considered them to have abandoned their job and is ending the employment relationship.
-By stating that the employee has abandoned their job, a type of voluntary resignation, it will make it less likely that they can collect unemployment benefits or sue your company for wrongful termination.
+In the case of three consecutive violations, you should communicate with the employee that your company considers them to have abandoned their job.
+Stating that the employee has abandoned their job, a type of voluntary resignation, will make it less likely they can collect unemployment benefits or sue your company for wrongful termination.

-3. Integrate Your No Call, Show Policy Into an Attendance Policy
+3. Integrate Your No Call, No Show Policy Into an Attendance Policy

 4. Communicate Your New Policy

 Any time you create a new company policy, communicate it with your team.
-This gives them an opportunity to ask questions and have you ease any concerns.
+This allows them to ask questions and ease any concerns.